2026 Snow Spectacular Tour of Japan

 Watch the floating ice in the Sea of Okhotsk, with an option to walk on it, too.

-Hokkaido in winter offers great range of local and seasonal delicacies such as salmon and scallops.
+Enjoy great range of local and seasonal delicacies such as salmon and scallops, and of course ramen!

 Tour Overview

-The 2025 Snow Spectacular Tour of Japan is staged in the wildness of Japan’s northern island of Hokkaido and runs for an unforgettable 13 days.
+The 2026 Snow Spectacular Tour of Japan is staged in the wildness of Japan’s northern island of Hokkaido and runs for an unforgettable 13 days.
 The tour reveals the spectacular beauty of Japan during wintertime through an amazing selection of experiences.
-The highlights include the internationally renowned Sapporo Snow Festival, drift ice in the remote Sea of Okhotsk, UNESCO World Heritage listed rugged Shiretoko Peninsula, and charming historic city of Hakodate.
-Along the way, you will play like a child in the snow making a snowman, walking with Japanese snowshoes in a panoramic snowfield, and diving into virgin powder snow and being a snow angel!
+The highlights include the internationally renowned Sapporo Snow Festival, drift ice in the remote Sea of Okhotsk, UNESCO World Heritage-listed rugged Shiretoko Peninsula and the charming historic city of Hakodate.
+Along the way, you will play like a child in the snow making a snowman, walking with Japanese snowshoes in a panoramic snowfield, diving into virgin powder snow and being a snow angel!

 The tour also allows you to witness the rare sight of Japan’s protected red-crested cranes in their natural environment.
 Learn about the fascinating traditional people of Hokkaido, Ainu at the engrossing Upopoy National Ainu Museum.
 You stay in authentic traditional Japanese inns and appreciate the best of Japan’s hot spring onsen hospitality, local food and culture.
-This tour lets you encounter first-hand the sublime beauty of Japan covered in snow and is suitable for travelers who love travelling in the wildness and delving into remote local cultures.
+This tour lets you first-hand encounter the sublime beauty of Japan covered in snow.
+It suits travellers who love travelling in the wild and delving into remote local cultures.

 *The group size of our Hokkaido tours is a maximum of 10, instead of our usual 8, because we use a comfortable larger size minibus throughout the tour to zip around Hokkaido.